Spreading Clean Beauty

 What type of natural ingredients are consumers looking for?

-Looking at the movement of conscious consumers reveals more insights about what brands should be doing to address consumer preoccupations today.
-While the fact is that they want natural products within the healthy beauty standards, it’s also true that they don’t want them at any price: conscious consumers also need to be certain that the natural ingredients they choose are sustainable.
+Furthermore, looking at the movement of conscious consumers reveals more insights about what brands should be doing to address consumer preoccupations today.
+In particular, they want natural products within the healthy beauty standards, it’s also true that they don’t want them at any price: conscious consumers also need to be certain that the natural ingredients they choose are sustainable.

 Defining sustainability in the cosmetic field involves a series of actions across the supply chain: